 At the beginning of each new year, many resolve to save more money.
 With holiday bills to pay, sometimes this is easier said than done.
 Fortunately, that’s where tech comes in.

-If you have read our previous blog post about apps that can help you keep your New Year’s Resolutions, you know that there are plenty of online tools that can help you save money this year.
+There are plenty of online tools that can help you save money this year.
 This post will explain how these apps (and other online tools) work so you can find those that work best for you.

 Envelope Budgeting Systems

 There are many ways that people save money and create budgets.
 One of the most popular is the envelope system in which you allocate take-home pay after bills and expenses into a separate category or envelope so you don’t overspend.
 Though some still use cash in envelopes labeled “Groceries,” “Entertainment,” “Clothing,” etc., many no longer use actual envelopes.
 In fact, there are many apps that use the envelope system to prevent you from overspending as a whole.

 You Need a Budget, for example, syncs with your bank to provide you with real-time information about your finances.
 Then, you must budget it into an envelope.
 This app can help you be more intentional about paying down debt and spending money in ways that make sense for you and your family.

 Good Budget works in a very similar way.
 This app also lets you sync your account with your spouse and set a budget for the family.
 Each month, you can determine where the budget is going, who is spending, and how much is left in each budget category.

 Sometimes you don’t need a whole budgeting system; you just want to save for something important.
 Got a vacation coming up or another big budget purchase, such as a car or engagement ring?
 These apps can help you save for something in the future.
 You might be surprised by how much you can save when you alter your habits slightly.
 These apps can help you do just that.